richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.8.0**
+Added a new slider layout.
+Contact sheet.
+Several slides with a predetermined breakpoint. *Important* breakpoint is not window based but based on container that slides sit in.
+This allows responsive images that stretch and at a certain point break into more slides.
+This is an addition to the multislide function.
+Also in this release a minor bug was discovered and fixed related to having several multisiders of different proportions on the same page.

 **Version 1.7.1**
 Edited default values for hash.
 Removed overflow slides from being counted.
 Fixed on load with no hash.